MichaelFedora/tiny-deno/README.md

 #### Master Keys

-Dedicated nodes can generate master keys for Full nodes to use to generate sessions on-the-fly.
-Think of it as a mini handshake, which, when an app is finalizing the handshake process, the full node requests a session from the dedicated node with the master key, and the dedicated node returns with a session.
+Dedicated nodes can generate master keys for Home nodes to use to generate sessions on-the-fly.
+Think of it as a mini handshake, which, when an app is finalizing the handshake process, the Home node requests a session from the dedicated node with the master key, and the dedicated node returns with a session.

-Full Nodes *cannot generate master keys*, but can store and use them to create sessions from dedicated nodes.
+Home Nodes *cannot generate master keys*, but can store and use them to create sessions from dedicated nodes.

 #### Handshakes